 - Writing (MFA)

-If a student enrolled in a "graded" program takes a course in a P/F program, that student receives a "P" or "F" on their transcript for that course.
-A "P" neither has a grade point attached nor will it affect GPA.
-An "F" has zero points attached and will affect GPA.
+For example, if a student enrolled in a "graded" program takes a course in a "P/F" program, the student receives a "P' or "F" on their transcript for that course.
+A "P" neither has a grade point attached nor will it affect the GPA.
+An "F" has zero points attached and will affect the GPA.

-If a student enrolled in a P/F program takes a course in a graded program, the instructor assigns them a grade, and the Registrar will convert that grade to a "P" or "F".
-A grade of "C" or higher is converted to a "Pass" and a grade of "C-" or lower is converted to a "Fail".
-A student in a P/F program may be subject to academic probation or dismissal if he or she fails to make satisfactory academic progress.
-After one "F" a student may be subject to academic probation, and two or more "F's" would be grounds for possible dismissal.
+Alternatively, if a student enrolled in a "P/F" program takes a course in a graded program, the instructor assigns them a grade, and the Registrar will convert the grade to a "P" or "F".
+A letter grade of "C" or higher is converted to a "Pass" and a grade of "C-" or lower is converted to a "Fail".

 Please review additional information on Grade Appeals »